Advice

 What New Car Shoppers Can Expect

-Each Automaker Responding Differently
+Each Automaker Is Responding Differently

-RELATED: How Each Automaker is Responding to Tariffs
+RELATED: How Each Automaker Is Responding to Tariffs

 With so much constantly shifting, your best tool for understanding local price changes is the Kelley Blue Book Fair Purchase Price, which we calculate using recent transactions for that car in your area.
-We update each Fair Purchase Price weekly, showing you how tariffs and tariff anxiety are impacting the prices of the specific vehicles you’re shopping where you live.
+We update each Fair Purchase Price weekly, showing you how tariffs and tariff anxiety are impacting the prices of the specific vehicles you’re shopping for where you live.

 Prices are all that cash buyers need to worry about.
 However, few car shoppers are cash buyers.
 Most Americans borrow money to buy a new car.